leogodin217/motorcycle_classification/README.md

     modelingfunctions.dataprocessing, modelingfunctions.modeling and
     modelingfunctions.utilities.)

-    It has been a long journey, but we are not at the point where we can see the final model.
+    It has been a long journey, but we are now at the point where we can see the final model.
 This is a ResNet-34 model, using ADAM optimization and batch normalization.
-We use a batch size or 64 and a learning rate of 0.0005.
+We use a batch size of 64 and a learning rate of 0.0005.
 Towards the end of 200 epochs, it consistently hits above 40% accuracy and above 70% top-3 accuracy.
     This is the best results from any model shown previously.
 Not bad.